 10. The Tin Angel

-Combining influences of folk, country and Gospel spirituals, this underrated classic of salt-of-the-earth blues finds now-famous Odetta partnering with who-the-hell-is-Larry? for raw lo-fi editions of timeless Lead Belly, enduring Blind Blake and a few classic Woody Guthrie’s.
+Combining influences of folk, country and Gospel spirituals, this underrated LP of salt-of-the-earth blues finds now-famous Odetta partnering with who-the-hell-is-Larry? for lo-fi editions of timeless Lead Belly, enduring Blind Blake and a few classic Woody Guthrie’s.

-9. Grand Jacques (Jacques Brel)
+9. Grand Jacques

 8. After Hours with Miss D

 Genre: Vocal Jazz

 7. Al Haig Trio (Esoteric)

-On this Al Haig relaxing LP, the usual suspects steal the show: an effervescent rendition of “Moonlight in Vermont,” the serene melancholic phrasings of “Autumn in New York,” a dreamily upbeat “Body and Soul” (of which the final two minutes reach sublime levels of pianissimo.
+On this Al Haig relaxing LP, the usual suspects steal the show: an effervescent rendition of “Moonlight in Vermont,” the serene melancholic phrasings of “Autumn in New York,” and a dreamily upbeat “Body and Soul,” of which the final two minutes reach sublime levels of pianissimo.
 Continue reading…

 6. Louis Armstrong Plays W.C.
-Handy (Louis Armstrong)
+Handy

 5. A Night at Birdland

 Genre: Hard Bop

 4. Songs for Young Lovers

-“Songs for Young Lovers finds Sinatra giving one of the greatest and most tender vocal performances of his career, kickstarting a sustained run of greatness that launched him into the stratosphere of 20th century icons.
+Songs for Young Lovers finds Frank Sinatra giving one of the greatest and most tender vocal performances of his career, kickstarting a sustained run of greatness that launched him into the stratosphere of 20th century icons.
 Continue reading…

 3. Thelonious Monk Trio

 Thelonious Monk’s dissonant, slightly off-kilter chord progressions are warm and welcoming despite their occasional harsh atonality.
 Even in this minimal setting, Monk is able to conjure up a surprising world of sound.
 Continue reading…

-2. Clifford Brown & Max Roach (Clifford Brown & Max Roach)
+2. Clifford Brown & Max Roach

 Genre: Hard Bop

-On this legendary debut, Clifford Brown stakes his claim as the greatest trumpeter alive, but Roach is even more impressive…It is only because of alphabetical aesthetics that he doesn’t receive top billing.
+On this legendary debut, Clifford Brown stakes his claim as the greatest trumpeter alive, yet drummer Max Roach is even more impressive.
+It’s only because of alphabetical aesthetics that he doesn’t receive top billing.
 Continuer reading…

 1. Birth of the Cool

 Genre: Cool Jazz

-“Recorded in three separate sessions from 1949 to 1950 (and released as a 10” LP in 1954), Birth of the Cool laid the foundations for all major jazz developments in the decade that followed.
-From the proto-Mingus post-bop of “Israel” to the modal “Venus de Milo” at the album’s center, Davis rewrites the rulebook of what is and isn’t possible.
+Recorded in three separate sessions from 1949 to 1950 (and released as a 10” LP in 1954), Birth of the Cool laid the foundations for all major jazz developments in the decade that followed.
+From the proto-Mingus post-bop of “Israel” to the modal “Moon Dreams” at the album’s center, Davis rewrote the rulebook of what is and isn’t possible.
 Continue reading…